flows-network/hackernews-alert/README.md

 # HackerNews Alert

-# A ChatGPT bot to respond to your GitHub Issues

 [Deploy this function on flows.network](#deploy-the-hackernews-alert-app), and you will reveice HackerNews post alerts per hour according to your interests.

 ## Deploy the HackerNews Alert App